Get the fastest Minnesota corporation formation online with worry-free services and support to start your business

 Starts at $49 + state fees and only takes 5-10 minutes

-Forming a Minnesota corporation can be a complex undertaking, so we’ve created an easy-to-follow guide with many links to important laws and state forms to help you get started.
+Forming a Minnesota corporation can be a complex undertaking, so we’ve created an easy-to-follow guide to help you get started.
 The following steps are for forming a for-profit, domestic (in-state) C corporation (the default form of corporation).

-To start a corporation in Minnesota, you must file the Articles of Incorporation with the Office of the Minnesota Secretary of State.
+To start a Minnesota corporation, you must file the Articles of Incorporation with the Office of the Minnesota Secretary of State.
 These articles legally form your corporation so that it can do business in the North Star State.
 Corporations are nationally and globally recognized, so you can expand outside of the state when the time comes to grow.

 To simplify the process of forming a corporation in the state of Minnesota, we’ve put together 10 easy steps to form your business:

-Reserving your corporation’s name ensures that you have the sole rights to it for 12 months from the time of filing.
+Reserving your corporation’s name is optional, but it ensures that you have the sole rights to it for 12 months from the time of filing.
 You can do this by filing a request for name reservation with the Minnesota Secretary of State for $35 by mail.
-The mailing address is:
+The street address for mailing is: